Preparing for your headteacher appraisal

 6. Different types of headship use different appraisal methods

-This article is based on The Education (School Teachers’ Appraisal) (England) Regulations 2012, the DfE's teacher appraisal model policy, and advice from our HR expert Ruth Alinek.
+This article is based on The Education (School Teachers’ Appraisal) (England) Regulations 2012, the DfE's teacher appraisal model policy and guidance, and advice from HR expert Ruth Alinek.

 Stage 1: review your own performance

-In good time before the review and planning meeting, review your performance against your objectives and any standards that have been agreed.
-In maintained schools, this should include the Teachers’ Standards and the Headteachers’ Standards.
+Give yourself enough time to review your performance against your objectives and any standards that have been agreed, before the review and planning meeting.
+In maintained schools, this should include the Teachers' Standards and the Headteachers' Standards 2020.

-Your objectives and the Teachers’ Standards: use the template below to track your objectives and collect evidence of your progress against them, and how you've met the Teachers’ Standards.
+Your objectives and the Teachers’ Standards: use our template below to track your objectives and collect evidence of your progress against them, and how you've met the Teachers’ Standards.